dinesh-gamage/service-manager/README.md

 ## Development Rules

+**These rules are mandatory and override all other considerations:**

-1. **Performance First** - Keep the app lightweight with no performance impact, prevent memory leaks, ensure proper resource cleanup
+1. **Performance First** - Keep the app lightweight with zero performance impact.
+Profile CPU and memory before committing changes.
+Test with running services and multiple operations.

+2. **Event-Driven Architecture** - Follow the established pattern:
+   - ✅ Use Combine event forwarding for nested ObservableObjects
+   - ✅ Separate lightweight state from heavy runtime data
+   - ✅ Let `@Published` trigger updates automatically
+   - ❌ NEVER observe objects with frequently updating properties in list views
+   - ❌ NEVER use manual refresh triggers (`listRefreshTrigger`, `objectWillChange.send()`)

-2. **No Guessing** - If unsure about implementation details, ask clarifying questions
+3. **No Guessing, No Patronizing** - If unsure about implementation details, say so explicitly and ask clarifying questions.
+Do not make assumptions.

-3. **DRY Principle** - Avoid code duplication, extract shared logic to utilities
+4. **DRY Principle** - Avoid code duplication.
+Extract shared logic to Core utilities.
+Reuse existing components.

-4. **User-Friendly** - Design intuitive, simple interfaces with clear visual feedback
+5. **User-Friendly & Intuitive** - Design simple, clear interfaces with immediate visual feedback.
+Make actions reversible where possible.

+**Before Creating New Modules:**
+- Review `CLAUDE.md` Event-Driven Architecture section for detailed implementation rules
+- Follow the exact pattern shown in ServiceManager, EC2Manager, CredentialsManager, AWSVaultManager
+- Test CPU usage with Activity Monitor/htop after implementation

 ## License